puppetlabs/google-ldap-for-pe/README.md

 # Google Secure LDAP for PE
 This README documents the process and configuration needed to connect Puppet Enterprise to Google's Secure LDAP service as an external directory for managing RBAC.
-While this configuration has been validated there are two caveats, Puppet Enterprise only officially supports Active Directory or OpenLDAP and you'll be required to configure stunnel to handle encryption and authentication of your PE console services to Google's LDAP frontend due to Google's requirement for certificate based client authentication not currently supported in Puppet Enterprise for LDAP external directories.
+While this configuration has been validated there are caveats, Puppet Enterprise only officially supports Active Directory or OpenLDAP and you'll be required to configure stunnel to handle encryption and authentication of your PE console services to Google's LDAP frontend due to Google's requirement for certificate based client authentication not currently supported in Puppet Enterprise for LDAP external directories.

+**A request to support client certificate authentication in the Puppet Enterprise console's external directory configuration has been submitted but the feature has not yet been roadmapped.**

 ## Manual method
 1. [Setup and create a client certificate for the Google Secure LDAP service](https://support.google.com/cloudidentity/answer/9048516)